-It is a strategic process which begins when suppliers publish their product portfolio electronically, and the products are made available to buyers to procure services or goods electronically and also appears.
+It is a strategic process that begins when suppliers publish their product portfolio electronically, and the products are made available to buyers to procure services or goods electronically and also appears.

-In contrast, product catalogue management ensures the quality of product data across different sales channels.
+In contrast, product catalog management ensures the quality of product data across different sales channels.

 Contrary to e-Tendering, e-Purchasing is used to purchase goods and services which have high volume but low value.
 It simplifies the process of buying products and services.